Amir-S-22/pong-Cpp-raylib/README.md

 # Pong (1972) Clone — C++ / raylib

-A simple two-player Pong clone built with C++ using raylib.
+Simple two-player Pong clone built with C++ using raylib.

 ## 💡 Overview
 Made as a small learning project to practise a basic game loop, input handling, collision, and scoring.